 In August 2014, the FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, or ASU 2014-15.
 ASU 2014-15 will explicitly require management to assess an entity's ability to continue as a going concern, and to provide related footnote disclosure in certain circumstances.
-The new standard is effective for all entities in the first annual period ending after December 15, 2016.
-Earlier adoption is permitted.
-The Company did not early adopt ASU 2014-15.
 The Company adopted ASU 2014-15 in 2016 and ASU 2014-15 did not materially impact the Company's financial statements.